4.5 Enhancing the Drive Through Pharmacy Model

 We can create and use an instance of EventGenerator

 with the following code.
-We see that the event generator uses an instance of the inner class Arrivals,
+We see that the event generator uses a reference to the functional interface GeneratorActionIfc.

 In addition, the time between arrivals random variable is supplied for both the time until the first event and the time between events.
 The initialize()